lbiryukov/qsea/README.md

 ## Description

 QSEA is designed to automate basic operations with Qlik Sense Enterprise apps in a Pythonic way.
-With QSEA, you can quickly view and edit variables, master measures, and dimensions, as well as main sheet objects.
-For example, you can replace variables in all master measures of your app with just one line of code.
+With QSEA, you can quickly view and edit variables, master measures, dimensions and sheet charts.
+For example, you can replace variables in all master measures of your app with just one line of code:

 ```python
 for ms in App.measures: ms.update(definition = replace(ms.definition, '$(var1)', '$(var2)'))